OppaAI/AGi/README.md

 AGi-ROS (AGi for ROS) is a modular framework to build and run intelligent agents that interact with robots and simulators through ROS.
 AGi-ROS combines perception adapters, planning modules, LLM-based reasoning, and execution components to enable high-level tasking, autonomous decision-making, and integration with standard robotics stacks.

-> NOTE: This README contains starter configurations and examples.
-Please adapt the config files, launch names, and dependency versions to match your repository layout and supported ROS distributions.
+> WARNING: This README is only a raw blanket file with starter configurations, preliminary outlines, examples and roadmaps.
+May contain inaccurate and misleading information.
+Will update shortly to reflect my current progress...

 Table of Contents
 - [Why AGi-ROS?](#why-agi-ros)